StanislawLemma/IdentityTestApp/README.md

 # IdentityTestApp
-Trying out identity framework to handle user auth operations on ASP.NET Core MVC
+Trying out identity framework to handle user auth operations on ASP.NET Core MVC.
+Added CRUD on Books and API call to list them.